tpaz1/kubernetes-labs/labs/README.md

 1. Navigate to the folder of the lab you wish to explore.
 2. Follow the instructions in the `README.md` file of the respective lab.
 3. Experiment with the concepts and extend the labs as needed!

 ---

-## **Prerequisites**
-- A running Kubernetes cluster (e.g., Minikube, Kind, or a managed cluster).
-- `kubectl` installed and configured.
-- Basic understanding of Kubernetes concepts.

----